 The miles and miles of endless scenic OFSC snowmobile trails are groomed right up to the front doors.
 Last winter Yellowbird Lodge teamed up with the local OFSC District 17 snowmobile club, The Sunset Riders Snowmobile Club, to reinstate the snowmobile trails back to Sioux Narrows.
 The trails had been out of commission for about four years due to a large storm and also because the town had stopped offering winter services for snowmobile traffic.
 Luckily for snowmobilers, they're back in business.

 Riding the trails north from Sioux Narrows will connect you to nearby Kenora, Ontario, the hub of the area.
-If you are riding in from the Manitoba trail system, it's only about a 2 hour ride with multiple warm-up shacks along the way.
+If you are riding in from the Manitoba trail system, it's only about a 2-hour ride with multiple warm-up shacks along the way.
 If you are riding in from Dryden on the Dryden Power Toboggan Club trail system, take the Trunk Trail A. Riding from the South from International Falls, or even Atikokan, you can ride the Emo Borderland Snowmobile Club trails to arrive in Sioux Narrows.
 Don’t forget to buy your Ontario Snowmobile Trail Permit before you head out.
-Also practice and learn to use the OFSC Interactive Trail Guide or your Go Snowmobiling App to get up to date information on trail conditions.
+Also, practice and learn to use the OFSC Interactive Trail Guide or your Go Snowmobiling App to get up-to-date information on trail conditions.
 These resources are very helpful once you get the hang of them.

 There are many options for loops that will keep you busy all day.
 Take a ride out to Crawford’s Camp, stop in a local eatery, or head up to Lake of the Woods Brewery for a bite to eat or a tour.
 There are also unique opportunities to explore Lake of the Woods and its rich history.
 Riding the lake, you can find Indigenous pictographs, WWII prisoner camps, abandoned gold mines, and maybe even old cars on remote islands rumoured to once be smuggling vehicles owned by Al Capone himself.
 If you want to learn more and experience this rich history, then get out there!

 There are some attractive options for riders looking to stay in the region.
 Crawford's Camp is a popular year-round destination with a dozen cozy cottages available for guests looking to ride or do some ice fishing.
-Yellowbird Lodge is also a mainstay in Sioux Narrows and it's the pefect base for your winter adventures.
+Yellowbird Lodge is also a mainstay in Sioux Narrows and it's the perfect base for your winter adventures.
 Owned and operated by the Brown family since 1990, the resort is just one of the family's popular fishing lodges in the region.
 The others include Totem Lodge and Wiley Point Lodge, collectively known as Totem Resorts.
 The family has transformed this once fishing-only lodge into an epic full-service winter destination.

-Yellowbird is designed as cross country ski-lodge and snowmobile destination, and offers an inviting ski chalet atmposhere.
+Yellowbird is designed as cross country ski-lodge and snowmobile destination and offers an inviting ski chalet atmosphere.
 Visitors are welcomed by a large great room featuring a grand 80" fireplace that's the perfect place to relax after a day on the trails.
 The lodge boasts ten well-appointed rooms as well as two private, winterized 10-person cabins.
 Guests will also enjoy the outdoor hot tub and firepit, and the on-site bar and restaurant.

-For the 2021 season, Yellowbird is proud to now offer snowmobile rentals, permanent ice fishing day shacks, on-site premium gasoline for purchase, off-sale alcohol, guided fishing and snowmobile tours, cross country skiing, skating, and much, much more.
+The lodge offers a ton of amenities including snowmobile rentals, permanent ice fishing day shacks, on-site premium gasoline for purchase, off-sale alcohol, guided fishing and snowmobile tours, cross country skiing, skating, and much, much more.
 A luxury shuttle service is also available for visitors upon request.
 Yellowbird Lodge is truly a one-stop shop for winter adventure this season, especially for snowmobilers.

 plan your winter snowmobile getaway now